BL0CK-X/BL0CK-X.github.io/_posts/2021-10-10-how-to-create-an-nft-on-solana.md

 ## How to create an NFT on Solana

 Creating an NFT on Solana can be difficult because the infrastructure for doing so is so new.
-Here, I’ll explain how to do it with The Blockchain API, which is an API that simplifies many functions you may wish to perform on Solana.
+Here, I’ll explain how to do it with <a href="https://theblockchainapi.com/">The Blockchain API</a>, which is an API that simplifies many functions you may wish to perform on Solana.
 If you have a feature request, consider creating one on our GitHub repository.

 In this tutorial, we will use Python, but we won’t use any special Python libraries, so you can use any language.